Dunes 101: What are the Indiana Dunes?

 What are the Indiana Dunes?

 Two park systems make up the Indiana Dunes.
 The Indiana Dunes State Park spreads over 2,000 acres and is operated by the state of Indiana.
-The Indiana Dunes National Park is located on both the east and west side of the state park and is operated by the federal government.
+The Indiana Dunes National Park is located on both the east and west sides of the state park and is operated by the federal government.
 Both parks have unique features that will keep you exploring for days!
 With so much to see and do, you’re going to want to spend more than one day at the dunes.
 It’s no wonder that we have nearly as many visitors as Yellowstone each year.

 How do I get there?

 Entering the State Park is simple.
 Just take State Road 49 north until you see the gate to pay your entrance fee.
 For the National Park, drive down Highway 12 and explore different access points.
 The large brown signs along Highway 12 will show you where you need to go.
 West Beach is the only part of the National Park with an entrance fee.
+If you want to be sure to mark every national park site off your checklist, stop by the Indiana Dunes Visitor Center to grab a map!

 Wait—what’s a dune?

 When we refer to the dunes, we’re talking about much more than sandy hills.
 Sure, the beach is the main attraction, but the Indiana Dunes experience goes far beyond the beach.
-You can easily spend days hiking, biking, fishing, paddling, and even birding in and among the dunes.
+You can easily spend days hiking, biking, fishing, paddling, wandering, and even birding in and among the dunes.

 The Indiana Dunes National Park is a 13,000-acre preserve stretching 15 miles along the coast of Lake Michigan.
 Inside, you’ll find hiking trails, beaches, and some pretty amazing historical sites.
 Forest canopy covers most of the Indiana Dunes, keeping the sandy beaches hidden from the main roads.
 This offers the kind of privacy you need for an amazing camping experience!
 Both the State Park and National Park have designated campsites for tent and RV camping, each site within walking distance of the beach.